Why the Hawaii Tropical Bioreserve & Garden is a Must-See in Hilo

 Boardwalk assistance can be arranged for those who need extra help. *These services are temporary on hold during the Covid outbreaks, but hope to return soon* Only service animals are allowed, so leave your pets at home for this visit.

 The boardwalks and paths follow the natural terrain and so are steep in some places, but are all paved.
-Strollers are welcomed.
-Little legs may get tired easily with the up and down paved paths, but they are easy to navigate.
+Strollers are welcomed, but little legs may get tired easily with the up and down paved paths.
+However, the beautiful and unique botanical environment can still keep kids intrigued.

 Image of the Hawaii Tropical Bioreserve & Garden trail guide with paved paths through a rainforest in the background.